 While Jon’s profile had grown with the notoriety of his Toddlerpedes, images of them were frequently shared online with no credit, so most people who encountered Toddlerpedes had no idea who had created them.
-While this bothered Jon at the beginning, he gradually came to accept that they belonged to the Internet.
-The series was abandoned in 2011 when Jon grew tired of playing with dolls and decided to dedicate more time to drawing and painting.
+While this bothered Jon at the beginning, he gradually came to accept that his babies had grown up and left home and had taken on a life of their own.
+Jon created his last Toddlerpede sculpture in 2011 and decided to move on and dedicate more time to drawing and painting.

 Jon Beinart with the Mother of all Toddlerpedes (2009)

 Venturing Online and the Beginnings of a Collective